-5.8 Strength in keyed mode
+6.7 Strength in keyed mode

-In keyed modes we must consider attack scenario's such as explained in Section 4.7.5.
+In keyed modes we must consider attack scenario's such as explained in Section 5.7.5.
 Here we see two main approaches to cryptanalysis.
-The first one is the exploitation of structural distinguishers and the second one is an algebraic approach, similar to the one presented in Section 5.6.
+The first one is the exploitation of structural distinguishers and the second one is an algebraic approach, similar to the one presented in Section 6.6.
 A possible third approach is the intelligent combination of exploiting a structural distinguisher and algebraic techniques.
 In our opinion, the strength in keyed modes depends on the absence of good structural distinguishers and the difficulty of algebraically solving sets of equations.

-5.9 Symmetry weaknesses
+6.8 Symmetry weaknesses

 Symmetry in the state could lead to properties similar to the complementation property.
 Symmetry between the rounds could lead to slide attacks.
-We believe that the asymmetry introduced by $\iota$ is sufficient to remove all exploitable symmetry from Keccak-f.
+We believe that the asymmetry introduced by ι is sufficient to remove all exploitable symmetry from KECCAK-f.
+We refer to Section 8.1.2 for some experimentally obtained evidence of this.